Immigration Law

 International Commercial Arbitration

 As the preferred means of resolving international commercial disputes, arbitration embodies the pursuit of excellence in dispute resolution.
-This new course examines the theory and practice of international commercial arbitration from its foundation in the New York Convention and the parties’ agreement to the way that procedural fairness is achieved across the legal traditions.
-It considers the arbitral process from delivery of the notice of arbitration through constitution of the tribunal and design of the arbitral process on to the hearing, the award and recourse against it.
-Through a combination of lectures and discussions, guest presentations, and exercises based on mock scenarios, students will gain insight into a growing area of practice in Canada that is critical to the functioning of the world economy.
+This course examines the theory and practice of international commercial arbitration from its foundation in the New York Convention and the parties’ agreement to the way that efficiency and fairness are achieved through innovation across the legal traditions.
+We look at arbitration from delivery of the notice of arbitration through constitution of the tribunal and design of the arbitral process on to the hearing, the award and recourse against it.
+Through a combination of lectures and discussions, guest presentations, and exercises based on mock scenarios, you will gain insight into a growing area of practice in Canada that is critical to the functioning of the world economy.

 International Criminal Law